rayh/xcoder/README.md

 This will invoke the test target, capture the output and write the junit reports to the test-reports directory.
 Currently only junit is supported.

+## Rake Tasks

+Xcoder provides a rake task to assist with make it easier to perform common Xcode project actions from the command-line.

+Within your `Rakefile` add the following:

+    require 'xcoder/rake_task'

+Then define your Rake Task:

+    Xcode::RakeTask.new

+By default this will generate rake tasks within the 'xcode' namespace for all the projects (within the current working directory), all their targets, and all their configs.
+This will also generate tasks for all of a projects schemes as well.

+    All names from the project, schemes, targets, and configs are remove the camel-casing and replacing the cameling with underscores.
+Spaces are replaced with dashes (-)

+This will generate rake tasks that appear similar to the following:

+      rake xcode:project-name:targetname:debug:build
+      rake xcode:project-name:targetname:debug:clean
+      # ...

+You can specify a parameter to change the root rake namespace:

+     Xcode::RakeTask.new :apple

+     # Resulting Rake Tasks:
+     # rake apple:project-name:targetname:debug:build
+     # rake apple:project-name:targetname:debug:clean
+     # ...

+You can also supply a block to provide additional configuration to specify the folder to search for projects and the projects that should generate tasks for:

+     Xcode::RakeTask.new :hudson do |xcoder|
+       xcoder.directory = "projects"
+       xcoder.projects = [ "Project Alpha", "Project Beta" ]
+     end

+     rake hudson:project-alpha:targetname:debug:build
+     # ...

 ## Manipulating a Project

 Xcoder can also create targets, configurations, and add files.
 Xcoder could be used to programmatically manipulate or install external sources into a project.